Skip to content

 The interoperability in terms of technical compatibility is assessed by the Gaia-X Testbed.

-Gaia-X Ecosystem Figure 3.1 - Gaia-X Ecosystem
+Gaia-X Ecosystem Figure 3.1 - The Gaia-X Trust Framework as a foundation for interoperable data spaces

 3.1.2.1 NIST Cloud Federation Reference Architecture